 Website Navigation for the Best User Experience

-If your parish is like most out there, no doubt you have a lot to share with the world.
-From Mass and confession times, listing of ministries, ways to volunteer, descriptions of sacraments, and requirements for infant baptism and matrimony, there is a lot to unpack.
-But just because you need it on your website, doesn’t mean it’s worthy of a “front and center” position in your navigation menu.
+If your Catholic parish is like most out there, no doubt you have a lot to share with the world.
+From Mass and confession times, listings of ministries, ways to volunteer, requirements for sacraments, and more, there is a lot to unpack.
+Just because you need it on your website, doesn’t mean it’s worthy of a “front and center” position in your navigation menu, though.

 When everything you have is deemed “essential” to each staff member and the ministries they run, you need to come up with a way to make it easy for those who might not think that way to find what they need on your website.
 Read on for five ways to effectively set up your website navigation.